CKilavuz/Rimot/README.md

 ## Changing the Database
-By default, Remotely uses a SQLite database.
+By default, Rimot uses a SQLite database.
 When first run, it creates a file as specified for the SQLite connection string in appsettings.json.

 You can change database by changing `DBProvider` in `ApplicationOptions` to `SQLServer` or `PostgreSQL`.
 Be sure to set the connection string for the new database provider in the server's `appsettings.Production.json`.